 Contact Us

-Teri Nardo-Irvin - Program Coordinator IT & Cybersecurity Leadership Email: [email protected] Phone: 916.265.0440 Lisa Doering - Program Coordinator Customer Experience, Engineering Leadership, & Women in Leadership Email: [email protected] Phone: 415.228.0592 |
+Please reach out to the Program Manager if you wish to confirm any LinkedIn outreach.
+Our program is supported by a dedicated marketing team helping us identify great candidates.
+Teri Nardo-Irvin - Program Coordinator IT & Cybersecurity Leadership Email: [email protected] Phone: 916.265.0440 Lisa Doering - Program Coordinator Customer Experience, Engineering Leadership, & Women in Leadership Email: [email protected] Phone: 415.228.0592 Jodi Sporn - Program Manager Operational Readiness Programs Email: [email protected] Phone: 888.845.4131 |

 Connect